nik1178/SimplePCFlashCards/README.md

 Even if these are the only two officially supported languages, the flashcards can still be used for any other implication, if we exclude these two commands.

 # Running the program
+To run compile and run Main.java ("javac Main.java" then "java Main" in the terminal)

 To make using the program simpler, I made a simple run.bat, so even non developers know how to run it.
 Due to this being a personal project, JDK is required to run the program.

 # Commands
 Use: !, !h or !help to get a list of all the commands built into the program.

+One of the features also includes SETS.
+This allows you to add a specific "flashcard" to a set of flashcards.
+Once you activate the set, you will only be shown the added flashcards.
+This allows you to practice the ones giving you trouble, or ones specific to your current exam.